diego1389/dev_docs/Javascript/ES6 - ES7 - ES8 /Notes.md

     run(printUpper, `Diego`);//DIEGO
     ```
-- Callback its a function that will be call later on, it will be called back.
+- Callback its a function that will be called later on, it will be called back.
     ```js
     function a(x){
         console.log(x);